SiqiZhang0510/From-the-NVD-to-the-CNAs/README.md

 # From-the-NVD-to-the-CNAs

-This repository, developed jointly with the NWO Theseus project, provides the datasets used in the paper for analyzing entry-level and group-level inconsistencies between 20 public CNAs and the NVD.
+This repository provides the datasets used in the paper for analyzing entry-level and group-level inconsistencies between CNAs and the NVD.
 **Note**: The private CNA dataset is not included in this repository.

 # Folder Contents